 Our products may not gain or maintain market acceptance among physicians, patients, healthcare payers and others.
-Although we have received regulatory approval for certain of our products in certain territories, such approvals do not quarantee future revenue.
+Although we have received regulatory approval for certain of our products in certain territories, such approvals do not guarantee future revenue.
 We cannot predict whether physicians, other healthcare providers, government agencies or private insurers will determine or continue to accept that our products are safe and therapeutically effective and that the benefits are meaningful relative to the cost.
-Nor can we predict whether patients, physicians or payers will continue use of SOLIRIS or elect to convert to ULTOMIRIS in the U.S., the EU or Japan (or other jurisdictions if and when approved for use by the appropriate regulatory authorities) or elect to utilize alternative treatments that may become available (which may be sold at a significant discount to SOLIRIS or ULTOMIRIS).
+Nor can we predict whether patients, physicians or payers will continue use of SOLIRIS or elect to convert to ULTOMIRIS or elect to utilize alternative treatments that may become available (which may be sold at a significant discount to SOLIRIS or ULTOMIRIS).
 Physicians' willingness to prescribe, and patients' willingness to accept, our products, depends on many factors, including: